 Explaining an autism spectrum diagnosis to an individual can not be done in one or two encounters.
 The individual needs time to assimilate the new information about him/herself at their own pace.
 It may take weeks or months before the child initiates comments or asks questions about the new information.
 The process of explaining an autism spectrum diagnosis is ongoing.
-Making the information meaningful from thechild’s point of view will greatly enhance the learning process.
+Making the information meaningful from the child’s point of view will greatly enhance the learning process.
 A positive focus helps maintain self esteem and an effective atmosphere for learning.
 There are materials available to help this learning process and hopefully you have others that know your child who can help support you and your child in this process.
 Now, is it time for you to get started?

 Hall, K. (2001).
 Asperger Syndrome, the universe and everything.
 Philadelphia, PA: Jessica Kinsley Publishers Ltd.

 Jackson, L. (2003).
-Freaks, geeks and Asperger Syndrome: A user guide to adolescence.
+Freaks, geeks and Asperger syndrome: A user guide to adolescence.
 Philadelphia, PA: Jessica Kingsley Publishers Ltd.

-Wheeler, M. (2003).
-Getting started: Introducing your child to his or her diagnosis of autism or Asperger syndrome.
-The Reporter, Vol. 9(1),1-5.
-Retrieved from https://iidc.indiana.edu/irca/learn-about-autism/getting-started-introducing-your-child-to-his-or-her-diagnosis-of-autism.
+Wheeler, M. (2020, May).
+Getting started: Introducing your child to his or her diagnosis of an autism spectrum disorder. https://www.iidc.indiana.edu/irca/learn-about-autism/getting-started-introducing-your-child-to-his-or-her-diagnosis-of-autism.html.